 - Damage to the reputation of private people or businesses.

-- Students are not permitted to take photographs or make recordings during any class or university related activity without the express written permission of the staff member in charge.
-This includes any and all activities related to studies, regardless of premises, including lectures, practical classes, tutorials, case studies, excursions and field trips, clinical rotations at U-Vet, at Goulburn Valley Equine Hospital and at the Dairy Rotation partner practices or extramural placements.
+- Students are not permitted to take photographs or make recordings during any class or university-related activity without the express written permission of the staff member in charge.
+This includes any and all activities related to studies, regardless of premises, including lectures, practical classes, tutorials, case studies, excursions and field trips, clinical rotations at U-Vet, at Goulburn Valley Equine Hospital, and at dairy rotation partner practices or extramural placements.

 - Students are permitted to take photographs or record videos only with written permission in any class for the sole purpose of their own learning.
-If those photographs or videos include any people (staff, students or members of the public), express written permission (e.g. email or proforma) of each person must be obtained before images or video are recorded.
-Images of animals at U-Vet, Goulburn Valley Equine Hospital, EMS placements or Dairy Rotation partner practices, or images taken in those locations that include a animal, can only be recorded if the owner of that animal has signed the consent form and the clinician responsible has given written consent (email/proforma).
+If those photographs or videos include any people (staff, students or members of the public), express written permission (e.g., email or proforma) must be obtained from each person before images or video are recorded.
+Images of animals at U-Vet, Goulburn Valley Equine Hospital, EMS placements or dairy rotation partner practices, or images taken in those locations that include an animal, can only be recorded if the owner of that animal has signed the consent form and the clinician responsible has given written consent (email/proforma).

-- Photographs or videos taken with appropriate permission must only be used for the Skills Tracker System, assignments, reports and Showcase Portfolios.
+- Photographs or videos taken with appropriate permission must only be used for the Skills Tracker System, assignments, reports and showcase portfolios.
 Students are not allowed to use these photographs, videos or any written material on any social media platform or on other internet sites.
-Posting or sharing of any images or video clips on social media platforms or other internet sites is a serious professionalism matter that may also have legal implications through the Privacy and Data Protection Act 2014 (https://ovic.vic.gov.au/about-us/legislation/privacy-and-data-protection-act-2014/).
-Posting of any such materials on social media sites or the internet will be considered a breach of this policy and automatically result in the student(s) concerned being referred for a Fitness to Practice investigation.
+Posting or sharing any images or video clips on social media platforms or other internet sites is a serious professionalism matter that may also have legal implications through the Privacy and Data Protection Act 2014.
+Posting any such materials on social media sites or the internet will be considered a breach of this policy and will automatically result in the student(s) concerned being referred for a Fitness to Practice investigation.